thanos-io/thanos/docs/components/receive.md

                                  Endpoint of local receive node.
 Used to identify the local node in the hashring configuration.
 If it's empty AND hashring
-                                 configuration was provided, it means tha
+                                 configuration was provided, it means that
                                  receive will run in RoutingOnly mode.
       --receive.relabel-config=<content>
                                  Alternative to 'receive.relabel-config-file'